IMPORTANT DATES |

 Marge’s fun-filled Dad taught her many things including wrapping a package for the post office, and how to fix all manner of things around their house.
 Her favorite times were the days he took her way downtown in Manhattan and showed her the many important buildings in our history.
 We’d sit in Trinity Church to pray and then walk through Wall Street where he pointed out the exact place where George Washington took his oath of office as our first President.
 They rode the Staten Island ferry just to enjoy the ride and before coming home, always stopped and got black and white ice cream sodas.

 Marge loved going to school, reading, playing with her dolls and roller skating.
 She was a very nervous child perhaps as a consequence of needing to stay in bed for eight months while recovering from rheumatic fever at age 7.
-It was indeed difficult for her to not go to school during that time, but her Mom would get assignments from school and always brought many library books home for her to enjoy.
+It was indeed difficult for her to

 Her favorite season was spring because of its rebirth and renewal and her favorite subjects were writing and math.
 (They were Mom and Dad’s favorites, too.)
 It’s interesting to note that her years at P. S. 137 were great for Marge, but they were great for her mother, too.
 Although separated by 25 years, Marge and her Mom both had the stern principal, Dr. Hollywood whose claim to fame was walking into classrooms with a ruler that landed on hands of any child she found misbehaving.